 This is just who I am (so it is impossible to be different).
 The worst habits are often held in place by this kind of belief.
 Smoking, overeating, drinking, fighting and other habitual behaviors are often cemented in place because you identify with yourself and family members with these behaviors.

 There are unlimited combinations of beliefs and behaviors.
 This means there are unlimited possibilities for healing.
 You can change your beliefs!
 The process involves getting behind the drywall, negotiating the insulation and following the pipeline until you find the leak.
 This is 99% of the battle.

-Most people need help from someone trained in belief-change work to begin this process.
+Most people need help from someone trained in life coaching, which includes belief-change work, to begin this process.
 Regardless, if you begin any significant change process without being willing to look at limiting beliefs, prepare for frustration.

 The most effective way to uproot limiting beliefs that we have ever discovered is outlined in this free and enlightening video on self-sabotage and negative psychological attachments.